vadramson/Containerization/AirFlow_with_Docker.md

       airflow-docker$ docker-compose up airflow-init

-This is in charge of running the _airflow-init_ service that downloads AirFlow Docker image and its dependencies and creates an AirFlow user with password airflow
+This is in charge of running the _airflow-init_ service that downloads AirFlow Docker image and its dependencies and creates an AirFlow user with password airflow.

+Finally enter the next command to start all the services needed to run AirFlow

+      airflow-docker$ docker-compose up